ajryan/ajryan.github.com/source/_posts/2013-05-29-responsive-design-introduction-for-asp-dot-net-mvc-developers.markdown

     <meta name="viewport" content="width=device-width" />

 This instructs the mobile browser to treat device pixels as CSS pixels, that is, for the physical and virtual dimensions of the screen to be the same.
 (This is a bit of an oversimplification, since multiple high-density display pixels are sometimes treated as a single virtual device pixel.
 See [A Tale of Two Viewports](http://www.quirksmode.org/mobile/viewports.html) for an excellent explanation.)
 When the `viewport` tag is not present, most mobile browsers will effectively "zoom" a larger virtual viewport into the smaller physical device viewport, by treating a device pixel as multiple CSS pixels.
 When mobile devices first became capable of browsing the web, this behavior was necessary to provide enough space to lay out pages designed exclusively for the desktop.
 Users employ the "double-tap zoom" gesture to focus on portions of the page.

+The `viewport` meta tag allows us to instruct the browser how to treat the Layout Viewport relative to the Visual Viewport.
+Let's examine the differences between the Layout Viewport and the Visual Viewport.

+**Layout Viewport**

+* CSS pixels available to layout

+* Resize of a Desktop browser window resizes the Layout Viewport and causes a reflow

+  * The Mobile Layout Viewport is set at the initial load and does not change

+  * Mobile devices play some extra tricks with text wrapping - divs will lay out correctly, but the wrap point may be adjusted based on double-tap zoom size; text may re-wrap on zoom as well.

+**Visual Viewport**

+* The Visual Viewport is the CSS pixel dimension of the visible area of the page

+* Resize of a Desktop browser window resizes the Visual Viewport

+* Mobile zoom resizes the Visual Viewport

+Additional notes on the `viewport` meta-tag:

+* Controls the layout viewport

+* Determines the number of device pixels per CSS pixel at zoom = 1

+* 99% of the time, use the <meta name=“viewport” content=“width=device-width”> tag

+* For most modern devices, the default iOS and Android layout viewport width is 980 CSS pixels, with initial scale set to match the visual viewport

+* The content attribute is comma-separated

+  * Width = [px|device-width].
+Device width is “screen width in CSS pixels at 100% zoom”

+  * Height – little-used

+  * Initial-scale = device pixel multiplier

+  * Maximum-scale = device pixel multiplier

+  * User-scalable = [true|false].
+Whether to allow the user to scale.
+Think very carefully before limiting this.

+  * CSS 2.1 recommends that CSS pixels correlate to one 96dpi pixel at arms’ length; initial-scale=1 requests this

+* IE10 on Windows 8 ignores the viewport meta tag in snapped view.
+You need the following CSS declaration:

+{% codeblock lang:css %}
+@-ms-viewport {
+    width: device-width;
+}
+{% endcodeblock %}

 ### Tangent: ASP.NET MVC Technique - Server-side mobile refinement ###